 MetroPoint Business Center

-NAMSA’s complimentary Start-Up Summit event provides a unique opportunity for early-stage medical device organizations to learn directly from NAMSA’s teams of medical device testing experts.
+NAMSA’s complimentary Start-Up Summit event provides a unique opportunity for early-stage medical device organizations to learn directly from the industry’s foremost thought leaders.
 This small, intimate gathering will offer attendees with limited medical device knowledge to draw upon NAMSA’s 50+ years’ experience with efficient, cost-effective product development.
-Presenters will draw upon real-world global development efforts to share recommendations, best practices and resources that are critical to successful market introduction and commercialization.
+Presenters will share information based upon real-world global development efforts, including recommendations, best practices and resources that are critical to successful market introduction and commercialization.
 (Registration will take place from 1:00 – 2:00 PM, with a brief welcome at 2:00 PM; Networking Reception will be held from 4:45 – 6:30 PM.)

 - Explain how and why investment in novel medical device technology has quickly evolved